swh.scheduler.interface module#

 • lister_id – if provided, return origins discovered with that lister

-• url – if provided, return origins matching that URL
+• url – (deprecated, use urls parameter instead) if provided, return origins matching that URL

 • enabled – If True return only enabled origins, if False return only disabled origins, if None return all origins.